-Given the massive public outcry following the recent Vancouver Stanley Cup riot, many employers are feeling pressure to deal with employees who were caught in photos or on video during the event.
-The question becomes this: if a “naughty” employee was seen participating in the riot – or even worse, possibly committing an illegal offense – does an employer have the right to terminate that individual?
+Given the massive public outcry following the recent Vancouver Stanley Cup riot, many employers are feeling pressure to deal with employees who were caught in photos or videoed at the riot.
+The question becomes this: if a “misbehaving” employee was seen participating in the riot – or even worse, possibly committing an illegal offence – does an employer have the right to terminate that individual?

 The answer is…maybe.

 In general, an employer cannot fire an employee for conduct that is not committed at work or that is unrelated to the work.
 Moreover, the B.C.
 Human Rights Code prohibits firing based on any criminal conviction that is unrelated to the employment.